 Combination Systems: Heat from engine cooling system, efficient but complex

-The Vansmith Hot Water Approach: We integrate hot water systems based on van use and customer requirements:
+The Vansmith Hot Water Approach: We add hot water systems based on van use and customer needs:

 -